lkodinsson/MARS/Core_Rules/Character_Features.md

 ## Skills

-Skills represent practice in various physical and mental abilities and make certain types of actions easier for your character to perform.
+Skills represent practice in performing various groups of tasks and make certain types of actions easier for your character to perform.
 Like primary stats, skill values are represented by roll values.
 All skills have associated primary stats that are rolled with that skill whenever it is performed (listed next to that skill's name).
-Rolling dice to determine the outcome of a skill is called a skill check.

 ##### Table: Skill Steps
 | Roll Value | Step Name |